Athletes - Rights and Responsibilities

-be available for testing at all times take responsibility (in relation to anti-doping) for what you ingest or use tell medical professionals that they should not use prohibited substances or methods, as per the WADA Prohibited List, and that any advice or treatment given to an athlete should not violate the Anti-Doping Rules tell your National Governing Body and International Federation if you have committed an Anti-Doping Rule Violation within the last 10 years co-operate in any doping investigations when asked to do so
+be available for testing at all times take responsibility (in relation to anti-doping) for what you ingest or use tell medical professionals that they should not use prohibited substances or methods, as per the WADA Prohibited List, and that any advice or treatment given to an athlete should not violate the Anti-Doping Rules tell UKAD and your International Federation if you have committed an Anti-Doping Rule Violation within the last 10 years co-operate in any doping investigations when asked to do so